seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 O, temperance, lady!

 **CLEOPATRA**
-Sir, I will eat no meat, I’ll not drink, sir;
+Sir, I will eat no meat, I'll not drink, sir;
 If idle talk will once be necessary,
-I’ll not sleep neither: this mortal house I’ll ruin,
+I'll not sleep neither: this mortal house I'll ruin,
 Do Caesar what he can.
 Know, sir, that I
-Will not wait pinion’d at your master’s court;
+Will not wait pinion'd at your master's court;
 Nor once be chastised with the sober eye
 Of dull Octavia.
 Shall they hoist me up
 And show me to the shouting varletry
 Of censuring Rome?
 Rather a ditch in Egypt
-Be gentle grave unto me! rather on Nilus’ mud
+Be gentle grave unto me! rather on Nilus' mud
 Lay me stark naked, and let the water-flies
 Blow me into abhorring! rather make
-My country’s high pyramides my gibbet,
+My country's high pyramides my gibbet,
 And hang me up in chains!

 **PROCULEIUS**